Ink (2009 film): Plot

 The film begins with a businessman, John Sullivan (Chris Kelly), in a hurry to get into his car.
 He appears to be severely stressed as he begins driving down the city streets.
 When he goes through a lighted intersection he is broadsided by another driver that is distracted by hot coffee in his lap.
-As he becomes unconscious, he dreams of playing with his young daughter, Emma (Quinn Hunchar).
-Emma pretends to be kidnapped and tells John to "save" her from the "monsters", although John seems exasperated and tells her to have her mother do it instead.
+As he falls unconscious, he dreams of playing with his young daughter, Emma (Quinn Hunchar).
+Emma pretends to be kidnapped and tells John to "save" her from the "monster", although John seems exasperated and tells her to have her mother do it instead.
 Eventually, however, John gives in and runs to "save" his daughter, while Emma laughs and embraces him.

 It is revealed that dreams are controlled by beings from an alternate plane of reality.
 The beings are spirits of deceased people from Earth and are divided into distinct groups: Storytellers (bearers of good dreams), Incubi (cause of nightmares), and Drifters (those in a state of limbo who cause neither good nor bad dreams).
 As the Storytellers and Incubi perform their daily work in the night, a Drifter known as Ink goes to Emma's room and removes her soul from her body.
 Although a number of Storytellers try to prevent the action, Ink escapes with the girl's soul into the dreamworld, leaving Emma's body unconscious.
 However, in the dreamworld, Ink is unable to open a portal to the Incubi's headquarters, where he intends to take Emma's soul.
 He is told that he must find and barter with two other Drifters to acquire parts of a code that will enable him to achieve entry into the headquarters.

 Meanwhile, John, whose life has attained a sense of repetition and perfection, faces turmoil when an account he has been working to acquire is about to be swept out from under him.
 Soon after, Ron Evans (Steve Sealy), John's estranged father-in-law, comes to inform John that Emma is in a coma and has been placed in a hospital.
 Although Ron begs John to go and see the girl, John refuses and berates Ron, saying that the father-in-law turned the world against him.
 Shortly after, Ron is ordered out of John's office.
 It is revealed that Ron and his wife were given custody of Emma after the death of John's wife Shelly (Shannan Steele) in a car accident, due to John's grief-induced addiction to alcohol and drugs.